byteball/telegram-quiz/README.md

 - You need node and npm 8+ installed.
 - Run `npm install` to install dependencies
 - You need to install redis for bot sessions
-- You need to have mail server to receive daily payments notifications
+- You need to have mail server to receive daily payments notifications (for example setup gmail smtp access).
-- Copy `conf.sample.js` to `conf.js`
+	Although you can disable email usage altogether with `useEmail` option
+- You can check most of the available options in `conf.js`.
+	Check options in `conf.js` and make sure all is set right.
+	To override these settings add options to `conf.json` in app data dir.
-- Copy `questions.sample.json` to `questions.json` (It's sample questions,
-	feel free to add or edit `questions.json` according to your needs, but keep original structure and field names, so that bot could use questions)
+- Copy `questions.sample.json` from app root to `questions.json` in app data dir (It's sample questions, feel free to add or edit `questions.json` according to your needs, but keep original structure and field names, so that bot could use questions)
-- Check options in `conf.js` and make sure all is set right
-- Run `npm start` to start bot
+- Run `npm start` to start bot.
 - If you don't see any errors in console try to write a message to your bot (`/start`)

 ## Test payments on test net